tiankaixie/MovieEngine3/README.md

 # A scalable on-line movie recommender using Spark and Flask

+## New Features

+- Searching movie record based on Spark SQL.
+- Web interface of the system so that user is able to search and rate movies and get recommended movies on web pages.

+## Introduction

 This Apache Spark tutorial will guide you step-by-step into how to use the [MovieLens dataset](http://grouplens.org/datasets/movielens/) to build a movie recommender using [collaborative filtering](https://en.wikipedia.org/wiki/Recommender_system#Collaborative_filtering) with [Spark's Alternating Least Saqures](https://spark.apache.org/docs/latest/mllib-collaborative-filtering.html) implementation.
 It is organised in two parts.
 The first one is about getting and parsing movies and ratings data into Spark RDDs.
 The second is about building and using the recommender and persisting it for later use in our on-line recommender system.

 This tutorial can be used independently to build a movie recommender model based on the MovieLens dataset.
 Most of the code in the first part, about how to use ALS with the public MovieLens dataset, comes from my solution to one of the exercises proposed in the [CS100.1x Introduction to Big Data with Apache Spark by Anthony D. Joseph on edX](https://www.edx.org/course/introduction-big-data-apache-spark-uc-berkeleyx-cs100-1x), that is also [**publicly available since 2014 at Spark Summit**](https://databricks-training.s3.amazonaws.com/movie-recommendation-with-mllib.html).
 Starting from there, I've added with minor modifications to use a larger dataset, then code about how to store and reload the model for later use, and finally a web service using Flask.